 Beware: the liturgical space of the Cathedral will be closed for tourists 30 minutes before Mass.
 During services, the Church is open for worship only.

-During the Roman Empire on the rock towering over today’s Visegrad – the Romans has built a border fortress.
+During the Roman Empire on the rock towering over today’s Visegrad – the Romans built a border fortress.
 Later, a Slavic settlement was established here, and in the 9th century, it was taken over by the Hungarians.

 In the first half of the fourteenth century (1325), King Charles I erected a castle in Visegrad, which was the main residence of successive kings of Hungary.
 The Upper Castle also served for the safekeeping of the Hungarian royal insignia.

-Visegrad has lost his importance after Hungarians lost the battle with the Ottoman army in Mohács in 1526.
+Visegrad lost his importance after Hungarians lost the battle with the Ottoman army in Mohács in 1526.
 In 1543 the castle was seriously damaged by the Turks and was never used afterwards.
 The city was reborn again in the seventeenth century but regained its municipal rights in 2000.

 Currently, the tourist attraction in the town is a citadel and the ruins of the royal palace, which is a rich archaeological site.
-Above all, however, it is worth seeing the panorama of the Danube valley from the nearby hills.
+Above all, however, it is worth seeing the panorama of the Danube Valley from the nearby hills.